pyinstaller/pyinstaller/doc/source/Manual.rst

 print statements in your script will appear in the console window.
 If your script reads from standard input, the user can enter data in the window.

-Optionally you can tell |PyInstaller| to not provide a console window.
+An option for Windows and Mac OS is to tell |PyInstaller| to not provide a console window.
 The |bootloader| starts Python with no target for standard output or input.
 Do this if your script has a graphical interface for user input and can properly report its own diagnostics.